LLNL/sundials/doc/arkode/guide/source/Constants.rst

 values and a short description of their meaning.

-ARKode input constants
+ARKODE input constants
 ==========================

-Shared ARKode input constants
+Shared ARKODE input constants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :index:`ARK_NORMAL` (1):